zchatt/methylK/README.md

 	# 6. Quantify tissue:interest from tissue:identify over signal-to-noise
 	Rscript --vanilla $methylK_dir/snr_quant.R $odir $methylK_dir $targets

+note 1.
+If the test data has run correctly then the fraction of reads assigned to our tissue:interest (eg."NeuNpos") within our "unknown" samples = 0.00564325

+	grep -v "NA" $odir/NeuNpos_mkdf.txt | awk '{sum+=$8;} END{print sum;}'

-note - we provide the .kidx file (cell_methylotype.kidx) that can be used to quantify Neuron and Glia-cfDNA if the assays used within (Chatterton et al, Methods for detecting Brain-Cell derived Cell-Free DNA, 2020) have been applied to cfDNA.
-To do so uncomment line 112 in quant_mk_cfdna.sh.
+note 2.
+We provide the .kidx file (cell_methylotype.kidx) that can be used to quantify Neuron and Glia-cfDNA following bisulfite amplicon sequencing using the assays described in [(Chatterton et al,Front.
+Mol.
+Neurosci., 2021)](https://www.frontiersin.org/articles/10.3389/fnmol.2021.672614/full).
+To do so uncomment/ comment line 107/109 of quant_mk_cfdna.sh

 ## Step-by-step